-The Detroit Urban Craft Fair (DUCF) is a two-day alternative craft fair held annually in the city of Detroit.
+The Detroit Urban Craft Fair (DUCF) is a three-day alternative craft fair held annually in the city of Detroit.
 Now in its seventeenth year, the 2022 fair is happy to be an in-person fair (we hosted virtually in 2020), featuring over 100 handmade crafters and indie artists.
-DUCF is a community market that encourages the interaction of maker and buyer.
-It is unique opportunity for shoppers to find one-of-a-kind items and meet the people who made them.
+DUCF is a community market that encourages the interaction of maker and buyer, and it is a unique opportunity for shoppers to find one-of-a-kind items and meet the people who made them.
 Shoppers can see a preview of each vendor on the new DUCF website, and can access direct links to each vendor’s online shop and social media to shop virtually if preferred as well.
 Participating crafters have the chance to connect with a large, supportive audience, both online and in person.
-The Detroit Urban Craft Fair’s mission is to elevate handmade goods as an alternative to mass-produced items, support and elevate small craft business by providing a place for them to sell during the busy holiday shopping season, and raise awareness of handmade craft.
+The Detroit Urban Craft Fair’s mission is to elevate handmade goods as an alternative to mass-produced items, support and elevate small craft businesses by providing a place for them to sell during the busy holiday shopping season, and raise awareness of handmade craft.

 When and where is it?

 6 p.m. to 9 p.m.
 Friday, December 2nd, 2022

 10 a.m. to 7 p.m.
 Saturday, December 3rd, 2022